Nintendo DS

 Prior to its release, the Nintendo DS was marketed as an experimental "third pillar" in Nintendo's console lineup, meant to complement the Game Boy Advance family and GameCube.
 However, backward compatibility with Game Boy Advance titles and strong sales ultimately established it as the successor to the Game Boy series.
 On March 2, 2006, Nintendo launched the Nintendo DS Lite, a slimmer and lighter redesign of the original Nintendo DS with brighter screens and a longer lasting battery.
-On November 1, 2008, Nintendo released the Nintendo DSi, another redesign with several hardware improvements and new features, although it lost backwards compatibility for Game Boy Advance titles and a few DS games that used the GBA slot.
+On November 1, 2008, Nintendo released the Nintendo DSi, another redesign with several hardware improvements and new features, although it lost backward compatibility for Game Boy Advance titles and a few DS games that used the GBA slot.
 On November 21, 2009, Nintendo released the Nintendo DSi XL, a larger version of the DSi.

-All Nintendo DS models combined have sold 154.02 million units, making it the best-selling Nintendo system, the best-selling handheld game console to date, and the second best-selling video game console of all time, overall, behind Sony's PlayStation 2.
+All Nintendo DS models combined have sold 154.02 million units, making it the best-selling Nintendo system, the best-selling handheld game console, and the second best-selling video game console of all time.
+The DS Lite model makes up a majority (61 percent) of the total number of Nintendo DS units shipped.
 The Nintendo DS was succeeded by the Nintendo 3DS in February 2011.